plasticmacaroni/bg3-missables/checklist.md

 - Get [a dark lantern](https://bg3.wiki/wiki/Shadow_Lantern) from [an enemy leader's chambers](https://bg3.wiki/wiki/Moonrise_Towers#Balthazar's_room), and have a wizard in your party activate it for a permanent summon
 - Investigate the daughter's room to find [something that isn't as it appears](https://bg3.wiki/wiki/Moonrise_Towers#Isobel's_room)
 - [Save the gnomes](https://bg3.wiki/wiki/Rescue_Wulbren) (talk to them before freeing them)
+  - ::item_uncommon:: [Wulbren's Hammer](https://bg3.wiki/wiki/Wulbren's%20Hammer), found in the same area, can be given to [Wulbren Bongle](https://bg3.wiki/wiki/Wulbren_Bongle).
+It is possible to purchase this item back from him anytime (confirmed Act 3).
 - [Save the tieflings](https://bg3.wiki/wiki/Rescue_the_Tieflings)
   - Talk to [the aspiring Tiefling wizard](https://bg3.wiki/wiki/Rolan)
 # Oubliette